TensorNetwork/tensornetwork.org/src/software/index.md

   (sparse) arrays.
 Cyclops supports general tensor sparsity, so it is possible to define graph algorithms with the use of sparse adjacency matrices

+* <a href="https://kaihsinwu.gitlab.io/Cytnx_doc/Intro.html">Cytnx</a> (Python/C++)<br/>
+  Cytnx is a library designed for Quantum/classical Physics simulations.
+  Most of Cytnx APIs share very similar interfaces as the most common and popular
+  libraries: numpy/scipy/pytorch.
+Cytnx also supports multi-devices (CPUs/GPUs) directly on the base container level.
+For algorithms in physics, Cytnx provides powerful tools such as UniTensor, Network, Bond, Symmetry etc. These objects are built on top of Tensor objects.

 * <a href="https://github.com/romeric/Fastor">Fastor</a> (C++)<br/>
   Fastor is a stack-based high performance tensor (multi-dimensional array) library written in modern C++ [C++11/14/17] with powerful in-built tensor algebraic functionalities